 Is the food in our cafeteria all-organic?
 Not quite, but we offer a large assortment of organic products in the cafeteria, including organic wines and fair trade coffee.

 Why a Buffet Service?

 In order to adhere to health and hygiene requirements and to avoid wasting large volumes of food, Lassalle-Haus has chosen to serve the main meal as a buffet.
 According to Swiss food laws, food that is uncooled and unprotected on the table must be thrown away after being served.
-Obviously this type of wastage is not in line with our philosophy.
-We therefore prepare salads in small quantities in bowls instead of on large plates.
+Obviously this type of waste is not in line with our philosophy.
+We therefore prepare salads in small quantities in bowls instead of large plates.

 Why Not Cloth Towels & Cloth Napkins?

-To reduce our impact on the environment, a local cleaning company services our house laundry (sheets and tablecloths) once per week.
+To reduce our impact on the environment, a local cleaning company services our house laundry (sheets and tablecloths) once a week.
 We use only ecologically FSC certified products, such as paper napkins and placemats.
 These items are either recycled or reused as appropriate.